 A novel Benign/Malignant microRNA (miRNA) pairwise expression profiler (MPTXv2) was developed and validated in a fully blinded cohort (n=197) from a previous retrospective validation study for MPTXv1.
 This new analysis revealed that MPTXv2 provides clinically and statistically superior risk stratification.
 Using the MPTXv2, a Positive or Negative result was provided in 154 out of 178 (86%) ITN, while in the previous analysis (MPTXv1) a Positive or Negative result was provided in 128 out of 178 (52%).
 This improvement is largely due to an increase in the number of true negative results and reduction on false positive results with a subsequent improvement in the specificity and PPV, while preserving a high sensitivity and NPV.
 The Benign/Malignant Profiler (MPTXv2) was particularly effective in estimating the malignant potential of ITN with no mutation or with RAS-like mutations.

 In comparing MPTXv1 to MPTXv2, the ROC AUC increased from 0.85 to 0.97 (p<0.001), and the diagnostic accuracy at the positive threshold increased significantly (p<0.05) from 83% (CI = 76-88) to 93% (CI = 89-96).
 The significant improvement in the ROC AUC and the diagnostic accuracy was due to a strong statistical trend for improvement in specificity at the positive threshold.
-The addition of miRNA pairwise expression profiling (MPTXv2) resulted in optimized risk stratification of nodules with RAS-like mutations, minimally invasive follicular carcinomas, low-grade PTC, and Hürthle cell predominant (HCP) nodules – providing significant improvement in test accuracy and the highest NPV and PPV of commercially available tests.
+The addition of miRNA pairwise expression profiling (MPTXv2) resulted in optimized risk stratification of nodules with RAS-like mutations, minimally invasive follicular carcinomas, low-grade PTC, and Hürthle cell predominant (HCP) nodules – providing significant improvement in test accuracy.